embedded-office/canopen-stack/docs/docs/usecase/overview.md

 ### Autonomous external request

-An *autonomous external request* is initiated by external device and is handled by the CANopen stack according to the standard.
-No interaction with the application is neccessary.
+An *autonomous external request* is initiated by an external device and is handled by the CANopen stack according to the standard.
+No interaction with the application is necessary.

 ```mermaid
 sequenceDiagram